-The Panasonic Lumix DMC-G6 and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in April 2013 and October 2015.
+The Panasonic Lumix DMC-G6 and the Canon EOS M10 are two digital cameras that were announced, respectively, in April 2013 and October 2015.
 Both the G6 and the M10 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G6) and an APS-C (M10) sensor.
-The Panasonic has a resolution of 15.9 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.9 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G6 vs Canon M10

-The side-by-side display below illustrates the physical size and weight of the Panasonic G6 and the Canon M10.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G6 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic G6 and the Canon M10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G6 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (30 percent) than the Panasonic G6.
 Moreover, the M10 is markedly lighter (23 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.